Welcome to pharmacology by Lecturio.

 Here's a beautiful illustration of a porin.

-but if you have a bacteria for example that adapts
+But if you have a bacteria, for example,

-Now I'll give you trick for the exams.
+Now I'll give you a trick for the exams.

 And this is something that got me through